-My typical week of cycling includes a daily split cycle/train commute to a different city.
+My typical week of cycling can include a daily split cycle/train commute to a different city or chaperoning my child as he balance-bike commutes to nursery.
 Weekends are often spent having a putter on the bike.
 My dream rides involve a slow pace, scenery, a tailwind and sunshine.

 One of the purposes of the Women’s Cycle Forum is to promote women who are in cycling and make them more visible – and particularly to see the end of the dreaded all-male panel.
 Would you be interested in speaking more on panels or at conferences and if so what about?